Docker CLI

 Build the image

-You can build the image from the master
+You can build the image from the master branch with docker and git using:

 docker build -t 2fauth/2fauth https://github.com/Bubka/2FAuth.git